Take control

-Have you enabled “Find My Device” or similar services?
+Enable the “Find My Device” or similar services

 Use features such as "Find My Device" (on Android) or "Find My iPhone" (on iOS) to locate, lock, or erase the data on your device in case it is lost or stolen.
 Apple provides guidance on how to use the "Find My" feature to locate a lost or stolen device.
 Samsung users can access the “SmartThings Find” app.
 Each of these companies provides valuable information on how to use their tracking apps.
 These tracking apps can help you identify if your phone or computer is stolen and give you options to protect your information if that happens.
 Sometimes, they can even help you find a lost phone or computer.